-“Co-living” is the latest offering from real estate companies looking to house growing urban populations in a cost-effective way for both tenants and developers.
+“Co-living” is the latest offering from real estate companies looking to house growing urban populations in a way that’s cost-effective for both tenants and developers.

-In an age where loneliness is a serious health concern in big cities, co-living buildings advertise a “built-in community,” where like-minded residents can meet and mingle.
+And, as residents of big cities continue to struggle with loneliness, co-living buildings advertise a “built-in community,” where like-minded residents can meet and mingle.

 The Millennial Market

-By the end of next year, co-living darling Node will have launched its first building in Kitchener-Waterloo, hoping to gain traction with the area’s pool of young tech workers.
+By the end of next year, co-living company Node will have launched its first building in Kitchener-Waterloo, hoping to gain traction with the area’s pool of young tech workers.

-It remains to be seen how many of these young professionals will buy into the trend.
+It remains to be seen how many young people will buy into the trend.
 While in-house cleaning services and regular pub crawls are nice, paying more for less square footage can be a hard pill to swallow.

 Investors Are Paying Attention

-As co-living buildings begin to spread across Canadian cities, investors, owners and occupiers should seek advice from a partner they trust.
-Staying informed is the first step to building advantage and staying ahead in a competitive market.
+As co-living begins to spread across Canada, investors should seek advice from a partner they trust.
+Staying informed is the first step to building advantage and keeping ahead in a competitive market.